 - A corporate site uses an in-house channel for digital signage, but can switch all TVs to a local news channel for weather alerts.

-ICE-HE-DXL Display Control Center
+IP-DXL Display Control Center

 Contemporary Research’s IP-DXL Display Control Center is the newest product for display control over Ethernet, sending control commands as UDP broadcast data packets to all QIP-D and QIP-DVX IPTV Decoder/Controllers on the network.

 The ICC2-ATSC 4S HDTV Tuner is an integrated HDTV Tuner/Controller that networks HD monitors and projectors in a Display Express TV control system.

 The ICC1-TC Tuner/Controller, replaces the ICC2-ATSC 4S, and boasts amazing adaptability with incredible features that allow users to get the most out of this compact tuner/controller